omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

     $ cd ~
     $ cake

-This should return immediately without printing anything to `stdout`.
+This should return immediately stating that:
+    Cakefile defines the following tasks:

+(No tasks should be listed)

 ## Hello World!